leipert/language-pfm/README.md

 * [Citations]
 * ... many more

-There are [some quirks](docs/known-issues), but these should not affect your daily to much
+There are [some quirks](https://github.com/leipert/language-pfm/blob/dist/docs/known-issues.md), but these should not affect your daily work to much.

 [fancy lists]: http://johnmacfarlane.net/pandoc/README.html#extension-fancy_lists
 [Citations]: http://johnmacfarlane.net/pandoc/README.html#extension-citations